andraugust/andraugust.github.io/quantum-3.md

 $$

-If for example Alice measures her spin to be $$-1$$ then the overall state collapses to
+For example, if Alice measures her spin to be $$-1$$ then the overall state collapses to

 $$